courtcourtaney/voxEMG/README.md

 <p>The latest PCB design (v3.1.2) features the same circuit implemented to be compatible with the Bela Mini embedded audio platforms.
 This setup is designed to be plug and play, with EMG being received directly on the A0 and A1 analogue inputs of the Bela Mini, and uses similar Molex connectors for electrode inputs. </p><br>

+The design of this v3.1.2 capelet was supported by Sound & Music UK's New Voices with vocalist Lou Barnell as part of the piece [<em>To Fly Out in the Heat of Day</em>](https://loubarnell.co.uk/TO-FLY-OUT-IN-THE-HEAT-OF-DAY)

 <p align="center">
 <img src="https://github.com/courtcourtaney/voxEMG/blob/master/pics/VoxEMG-bela.png" width="700"/>
 </p>

 ## Building the Circuit
-<p> If you are interested in getting a VoxEMG board, get in contact - I'm happy to help with any sEMG and vocal projects related projects and I can supply PCBs depending on the project.
+If you are interested in getting a VoxEMG board, get in contact - I'm happy to help with any sEMG and vocal projects related projects and I can supply PCBs depending on the project.
 If you wish to make your own board, it is relatively in-expensive and easy to build the circuit yourself and try it out.
 A Bill of Materials (BOM) can be found in each version's folder in the file *EMGSensor3.1_bom.xlsx* or listed out below.
 The setup described here is for single-circuit dual muscle measurement; if you wish to only measure one muscle, you need only use one side of the ICs: <br>

 Parts[^1]